Jodhpur Park: Healthcare

-Jodhpur Park has advanced health care facilities available within Jodhpur Park, with multiple hospitals, nursing homes and diagnostic centers.
+Jodhpur Park has advanced healthcare facilities available, with multiple hospitals, nursing homes and diagnostic centers.

 Aurobindo Seva Kendra (EEDF), which was founded in February 1971 by the late Dr. S.C.
 Dutt is located in Jodhpur Park.
 The Health Centre began by rendering services from 3 rented houses in Jodhpur Park and in a mobile medical van where doctors and nurses were present to take care of the patients.
 In 1991, it moved to a new building and was named ‘Sri Aurobindo Seva Kendra’.

 Ashok Laboratories, which started as a small diagnostic center on 2 June 1986 was the first laboratory in Eastern Indian to get NABL accreditation as per ISO/IEC 15189:2003 guidelines.
 Located in Jodhpur Park, it is the third laboratory in India to be accredited under the guidelines of NABL (ISO 15189) and apart from routine day to day clinical diagnostic work, is also carrying out valuable research work in the fields of infertility treatment, medical microbiology, clinical biochemistry and others.
 The lab also has set up a nucleic acid amplification facility for Tuberculosis diagnosis and flow cytometry for cell immunotyping.

 Jodhpur Park Nursing & Maternity Home Pv.
 Ltd was incorporated on 31 March 1977 and is a private nursing home located at 127 Jodhpur Park.

 Yet another multi-specialty clinic in Jodhpur Park is the K.D.
 Cure Nursing Home located near Jodhpur Park Post Office.
 Some of the services provided by the Clinic are laparoscopic surgery, treatment for gastric cancer, colorectal surgery, gastrointestinal surgery and liver surgery.

 The closest trauma care center is located very close by on the other side of Dhakuria Bridge at AMRI Dhakuria.
 The hospital also has excellent set up for 'Golden Hour' support in Cardiac Sciences, along with facilities for advanced treatment procedures in angioplasty, CABG, valve replacement, etc. The cardiac Emergency department at AMRI Hospital-Dhakuria provides support across the board, from paediatric to geriatric.